KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Introduction

-To this end, we propose \textbf{K}nowledge graph completion of \textbf{E}nhanced \textbf{R}elation \textbf{M}odel\textbf{I}ng with \textbf{I}nverse \textbf{T}ransformation (KERMIT) to address the challenges of "mismatched description" and "pseudo-inverse" in text-based methods.
-Specifically, we enhance the performance of our baseline, SimKGC \cite{wang-etal-2022-simkgc}, through different augmentation techniques.
-Firstly, we propose to leverage ChatGPT as an external knowledge source to generate semantically coherent descriptions of KGC queries.
-It is important to highlight that, with the aid of LLMs, our augmentation method significantly reduces the need for human intervention in this process.
-Then, we augment the existing KG to a symmetric one through manually-authored inverse relations to further guarantee the coherence between the queries and answers.
-Empirical experiments substantiate the efficacy of our method, as it achieves state-of-the-art performance on the WN18RR dataset \cite{toutanova2015representing}.
-Furthermore, our approach maintains a clear margin with other text-based methods on the FB15k-237 dataset \cite{dettmers2018convolutional}.
+In addition, text-based methods often employ contrastive loss in a self-supervised manner, overlooking the label information inherent in a KG.
+In this paper, we introduce \textbf{K}nowledge graph completion of \textbf{E}nhanced \textbf{R}elation \textbf{M}odeling with \textbf{I}nverse \textbf{T}ransformation (KERMIT) to address these challenges.
+To resolve the issue of "mismatched description", we propose leveraging large language models (LLMs) as an external knowledge source to generate semantically coherent descriptions for KGC queries.
+Subsequently, we enhance the existing KG by meticulously crafting inverse relations, ensuring symmetry and coherence between queries and answers.
+It is important to emphasize that our method, as a fundamental data-level approach, can be applied to the majority of text-based methods, significantly improving their performance on KGC tasks.
+Lastly, we consider entities that satisfy the same query $(h,r,?)$ to belong to the same class, thereby enabling fully supervised contrastive learning \cite{khosla2020supervised} to obtain more expressive representations.
+Empirical experiments validate the efficacy of our method, achieving state-of-the-art performance on the WN18RR \cite{toutanova2015representing} and FB15k-237 \cite{dettmers2018convolutional} datasets.
+In summary, our main contributions are as follows:

+\begin{itemize} \item We propose to utilize LLMs to automatically address the "mismatched descriptions" and "pseudo-inverse" issues prevalent in text-based methods, with detailed discussions on prompting techniques and model selection. \item We further propose to assign class labels to candidate answer entities from the underlying KG and extend the contrastive learning framework used by text-based methods to accommodate multiple positives per query. \item We conduct experiments on benchmark datasets with comprehensive baseline comparison to evaluate the KGC performance of our approach.
+Furthermore, we perform an extensive analysis of KERMIT to demonstrate its effectiveness. \end{itemize}